kenba/via-httplib/docs/Server_Events.md

 | Socket Disconnected    | socket_disconnected_event     | A socket has disconnected. |
 | Message Sent           | message_sent_event            | A message has been sent on the connection. |

-Note **Request Received** is the only event that the application is required to provide an event handler for.
+Note: if an event handler is provided for **Request Received** then the internal `request_router()` is disabled.
+The application must route all HTTP requests within the request handler that it provides.

 ## Request Received ##

 A Request Received event is signalled whenever the server receives a valid HTTP request from a client.

-The application is required to provide an event handler for this event.
+If the application provides handler for this event then it must route the HTTP requests in the handler.

 ![HTTP Request Received](images/http_request_sequence_diagram.png)